usagitoneko97/klara/A3.LVN/readme.md

 ## 1.2 The python implementation
-In the real implementation, parsing AST 2 times like the explanation above is not required.
-Instead, the 2 steps (which is enumerating variables and substituting the expression on RHS) in [1.1.3] can happens concurently without having to parse ast 2 times.
+In the real implementation, parsing AST 2 times like the explanation [above](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN#113-algorithm-in-details) is not required.
+Instead, the 2 steps (which is enumerating variables and substituting the expression on RHS) in [1.1.3](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN#113-algorithm-in-details) can happen concurrently without having to parse ast 2 times.

 To get started easily, consider the only assignment of binary operation, (`binOp` in python ast)